Valuing Personal Injury Accident Cases

 Jurors have their own personal biases that can either help or hurt you.
 This unpredictably leads to a wide range of results.
 So, for settlement purposes, we guess at what we think the jury would award.
 The settlement value of a claim increases over time.
 More than 95% of the time, the value of a case will increase from the time before suit is filed to the time of trial.
 We have had cases where the pretrial offer was more than 50 times the pre-suit offer.

 This is particularly true in medical mistake cases.
 These are virtually impossible to settle without filing a lawsuit.
-In other injury cases, we have settled cases for hundreds of thousands of dollars when the pre-suit offer was zero.
+In other injury cases, we have settled cases for over a million dollars when the pre-suit offer was zero.
 (You can find a few examples here.)

 Who decides whether to settle the case?
-Our attorney advocates present the facts to the client and let them make the call.
+Our attorneys present the facts to the client and let them make the call.
 There are two choices: (1) settle the case, or (2) move forward with the litigation process.

 Studies Looking at Value of Personal Injury Cases